 AWAIT (Snowflake Scripting)

-Waits for an asynchronous child job that is running for a RESULTSET, and returns when the job has finished.
+Waits for all asynchronous child jobs that are running to finish or for a specific asynchronous child job that is running for a RESULTSET to finish, then returns when the all jobs have finished or the specific job has finished, respectively.

 AWAIT is a blocking call.
-You can use an AWAIT statement to block other code from running until an asynchronous child job has finished and its results are returned.
+You can use an AWAIT statement to block other code from running until the AWAIT call completes.

 Note